-The amount of QCD radiation accompanying the W bosons and the number of pile-up events are both much smaller at the Tevatron than at the LHC.
-Small pile-up implies that the resolution on the inferred p_T of the neutrino, p_T^{ν} is much better at the Tevatron.
-Both circumstances force the W boson selection to be $p_T^W < 30$ GeV in the ATLAS analysis, which is suboptimal compared to the $p_T^W < 15$ GeV requirement in the CDF and DØ analyses.
-The former admits more mis-identification background, more QCD radiation, more corrections for efficiency-related biases, and considerable smearing of the kinematic distributions sensitive to M_W , all of which increase the experimental and theoretical complications associated with LHC measurements of M_W .
+Both the amount of QCD radiation accompanying the W bosons and the number of pile-up events are much smaller at the Tevatron than at the LHC.
+Small pile-up implies that the resolution on the inferred p_T of the neutrino p_T^{V} is much better at the Tevatron.
+Both circumstances force the W boson selection to be $p_T^{W} < 30$ GeV in the ATLAS analysis, which is suboptimal compared with the $p_T^{W} < 15$ GeV requirement in the CDF and DØ analyses.
+The former admits more mis-identification background, more QCD radiation, more corrections for efficiencyrelated biases and considerable smearing of the kinematic distributions sensitive to M_W , all of which increase the experimental and theoretical complications associated with LHC measurements of M_W .

-One concludes that the CDF experiment requires the smallest corrections for triggerand selection-induced biases among the hadron collider experiments.
-This is an intrinsic advantage in CDF's favor in terms of robustness of the analysis.
+One concludes that the CDF experiment requires the smallest corrections for trigger-induced and selection-induced biases among the hadron-collider experiments.
+This is an intrinsic advantage in favour of CDF in terms of robustness of the analysis.

-[H2] Hadronic recoil measurement
+Hadronic recoil measurement

-The $\vec{p}T^{\ \nu}$ vector is inferred by measuring the \vec{p}T vector of all detectable particles, and imposing \vec{p}T -balance assuming a single neutrino in the event.
-In addition to the charged lepton(s) from W(Z) boson decay, the initial-state QCD radiation which fragments into a spray of hadrons must also be measured (see Fig. 1).
-The vector sum \vec{u} of these hadrons' \vec{p}T is referred to as the hadronic recoil vector, since it represents the measurement of $-\vec{p}T^{\ W(Z)}$ using the hadrons.
-The response and resolution functions that characterize the \vec{u} measurement are more complicated than those for electrons and muons; fortunately the required accuracy is in parts per thousand rather than tens of parts per million for the charged leptons.
+The \mathbf{p}{T}^{ν} vector is inferred by measuring the \mathbf{p}{T} vector of all detectable particles and imposing \mathbf{p}{T} -balance assuming a single neutrino in the event.
+In addition to the charged lepton (leptons) from W(Z) boson decay, the initial-state QCD radiation which fragments into a spray of hadrons must also be measured (Fig. 1).
+The vector sum \mathbf{u} of the \mathbf{p}{T} vectors of these hadrons is referred to as the hadronic recoil vector, as it represents the measurement of $-\mathbf{p}T^{W(Z)}$ using the hadrons.
+The response and resolution functions that characterize the u measurement are more complicated than those for electrons and muons; fortunately, the required accuracy is in parts per thousand rather than tens of parts per million for the charged leptons.

-At a hadron collider, most of the beam particles' energy is transferred to collision fragments that propagate at small angles along the beam pipe and cannot be detected.
-Hence energy and momentum conservation cannot be used to infer the neutrino's longitudinal momentum; one can work with its \vec{p}T vector only.
+At a hadron collider, most of the energy of the beam particles is transferred to collision fragments that propagate at small angles along the beam pipe and cannot be detected.
+Hence, energy and momentum conservation cannot be used to infer the longitudinal momentum of the neutrino; one can work with its \mathbf{p}{τ} vector only.

-Three kinematic quantities are sensitive to M_W ; the distributions of p_T of the charged lepton and the neutrino, and the transverse mass m_T which is akin to the invariant mass but uses the leptons' \vec{p}T vectors.
-The maximum value of the leptons' p_T (the distributions' approximate endpoint) is linear in M_W , but is also linear in boson p_T .
-The latter is incorporated from an accurate calculation, as discussed before, and measured as \vec{u} .
+Three kinematic quantities are sensitive to M_W ; the distributions of p_T of the charged lepton and the neutrino, and the transverse mass m_T , which is akin to the invariant mass but uses the \mathbf{p}T vectors of leptons.
+The maximum value of the p_T of leptons (the approximate end point of distributions) is linear in M_W , but is also linear in boson p_T .
+The latter is incorporated from an accurate calculation, as discussed before, and measured as u.
 Both inputs are important because neither is sufficient.
-The special property of the m_T distribution is that its endpoint does not depend on the boson's boost, while still being linear in M_W .
+The special property of the m_T distribution is that its end point does not depend on the boost of the boson, while still being linear in M_W .
 This linear dependence on M_W is used to infer the value of M_W from the shape of these distributions.